Paying the Miners without Transaction Fees

 State by State analysis in the US shows that a 1% increase in sales tax causes a 5.5% decrease in payroll and a 6.7% decrease in the number of new hires:

-Value Added Tax in Nigeria reduces the consumption expenditure:
+Value Added Tax in Nigeria reduces the level of consumption of goods:

 General Sales Tax in Jordan substantially affects economic growth: